strimzi/strimzi.github.io/_posts/2023-08-20-my-lfx-mentorship-experience-with-the-cncf-strimzi-community.md

 # What is next?

 During and after this fantastic journey, many good things happened:
-- I founded the first [Angolan open-source community](https://github.com/angolaosc) to educate, promote and help students and professionals get involved in Open-source:
+- I founded the first [Angolan open-source community](https://github.com/angolaosc) to educate, promote and help students and professionals get involved in open-source development:
 I started the community in July, and by the end of my internship (late August), we were able to:
-    - introduce open-source to 200+ individuals;
+    - introduce the concept of open-source to 200+ individuals;
     - helped more than 20 individuals make their first contribution;
     - grow our audience on social media by 700+ followers on LinkedIn;
     - and a discord community with 200+ members.
 - Also, I was invited to present what I did in the mentorship during the Strimzi Community meeting.
-- Not enough, I applied to be a core organizer for the [Cloud Native - Community Group Luanda](https://community.cncf.io/cloud-native-luanda) and got accepted.
+- Even further, I applied to be a core organizer for the [Cloud Native - Community Group Luanda](https://community.cncf.io/cloud-native-luanda) and got accepted.

 I have embarked on a new journey as Open-source Program Manager at [Angola Open-source Community](https://github.com/angolaosc), where I am working on building a community of open-source enthusiasts in Angola.